 |Have acceptable qualifications, usually a good university degree, professional qualifications or specialised skill|

-On an organizational level, an older and experienced worker deserves to be paid his worth and fairly for the quality of his work.
+An older and experienced worker is to be paid his worth fairly for the quality of his work.
 A higher salary indicates the worth of the professional.
-It demonstrates that he has earned that salary because of his experience, the value of his work and his contributions to the organizations he has worked for.
+Similarly, it demonstrates that he has earned that salary because of his experience, the value of his work and his contributions to the organizations he has worked for.
 It also demonstrates that he has the soft skills and wisdom that comes with years of experience.
-This experience bodes well for him as it would be considered an asset to an organization that encourages exchanges between mentor and mentee.
+This experience bodes well for him as it is considered an asset to an organization that encourages exchanges between mentor and mentee.

-On a macro level, it is counter-intuitive to command a lower salary when one’s experience and merits command for more.
-If a candidate negotiates for a salary that does not reflect the worth of his work vis-a-vis that of a junior employee, he will be sending a message to a reviewer of his EP application that his contributions to the firm as well as the Singapore economy are not significant and that his experience does not add high value to the workforce.
+It is counter-intuitive to command a lower salary when one’s experience and merits command for more.
+In other words, if a candidate negotiates for a salary that does not reflect the worth of his work vis-a-vis that of a junior employee, he will be sending a message to a reviewer of his EP application that his contributions to the firm as well as the Singapore economy are not significant and that his experience does not add high value to the workforce.

 In order to ensure that professionals are paid their worth and have a higher chance of securing their EPs, Rikvin recommends checking the market rate for the occupational role in Singapore before negotiating their salaries.
 This would in turn help professionals position themselves more advantageously for better salaries that meet MOM’s current standards of review.